 “Osteoporosis is diagnosed when the loss of bone density and strength leads to unacceptably high tendency for bones to fracture i.e. to break which may cause disability, pain, deformity, dependence and death.
 Therefore, prevention, early detection and treatment would reduce these negatives.
 The bones of the forearm, spine and hip are most prone to osteoporotic fracture.”

-Osteoporosis is a silent disease as osteoporosis does not show any symptom regardless of how low your bone density is.
-You might not know that your bones have become weak until a bone is fractured or broken.
+Osteoporosis is a silent disease as it does not show any symptom regardless of how low your bone density is.
+You may not know that your bone has become weak until a bone is fractured or broken.
 Anyone can develop osteoporosis, but it's more common in women.

 Read more on Bone, Joint, Muscle, Skin

-Bone Density Test Schedule
+Bone Mineral Density Test Schedule